Last update 25 may 2021

 At Heworth, HEW covers the National Rail platforms and HEZ the Tyne & Wear Metro ones.

 At St Pancras, STP covers the high-level platforms used by East Midlands Trains, SPL is the low-level 'Thameslink' station and SPX covers the Eurostar platforms and Southeastern platforms for services running over HS1.
-However, for passenger enquiry and ticketing purposes there is a fix so that all domestic services use STP, with SPX just used for Eurostar.
+However, for passenger enquiry and ticketing purposes there is a fix ensuring that all domestic services use STP, with SPX just used for Eurostar.